top of page

 • Improve water quality and quantity

-• Restore stream flow, critical habitat, and productive agriculture
+• Restore stream flow and critical habitat

 WATER

-Where we work, community members obtain their drinking water from shallow, unlined, and uncovered hand-dug wells or open springs that often far from their homes.
 We work with community members who ask for our support on the following types of water projects: hand-dug wells, drilled wells, gravity flow water systems, spring capture systems, electric pump water systems, water filters, and water quality testing.

 SANITATION

-• Latrines and toilets: This system is sustainable as users can cycle through the two ventilated pits.
+• Latrines and toilets: This system is sustainable as users cycle through the two ventilated pits.
 By the time one is full, the second one is safe to empty out.
 In areas with enough water access, we also partner with communities to build pour flush latrines with basic septic.

 ElPorvenirSanitation.jpeg